 - ਤੇਰੈ ਨਾਇ ਰਤੇ ਸੇ ਜਿਣਿ ਗਏ ਹਾਰਿ ਗਏ ਸਿ ਠਗਣ ਵਾਲਿਆ ॥: Those who are imbued with Your Naam (Wisdom, Virtues, Truth…) win (the game of human-life), while the cheaters lose it. (sggs 463).

 Every game has contending teams, players, forces, etc. It’s also true with the game of life.

-As the Gurbani indicates, the players of the opposing team are lust, anger, greed, attachment, pride (and countless variations such as stubbornness, enviousness, selfishness, and so on).
+As the Gurbani indicates, the players of the opposing team are lust, anger, greed, attachment, pride (and countless variations such as stubborn mindedness, enviousness, falsehood, selfishness, slandering, and so on).

 Also called Bikaars (the wicked impulsive mental and material tendencies…), these players of the contending or the opposing teams are fierce fighters.
 They are the formidable soldiers of the false ego-sense (Haumai, Mayaic-Budhi…), Maya…

 - ਹਉਮੈ ਚਉਪੜਿ ਖੇਲਣਾ ਝੂਠੇ ਅਹੰਕਾਰਾ ॥ ਸਭੁ ਜਗੁ ਹਾਰੈ ਸੋ ਜਿਣੈ ਗੁਰ ਸਬਦੁ ਵੀਚਾਰਾ ॥੫॥: Man is playing the game of false ego-sense (Haumai) with the dice of falsehood and self-conceit.
 The whole world loses (the human life); he alone wins, who reflects on the Gur-Shabad (Upadesh, Giaan, Wisdom…). ||5|| (sggs 422).